-The Authority leases that part of the foreshore and fundus or bed and soil of the sea or River Dart from 'His Royal Highness the Prince of Wales' and the lease ends on 31 March 2031.
-The annual amount is £176,041.
+The Authority leases that part of the foreshore and fundus or bed and soil of the sea or River Dart from 'His Royal Highness the Duchy of Cornwall' and the lease ends on 31 March 2031.
+The annual amount is variable and for 2020 is £205,863.